kailash-manasarovar/statement/docs/index.md

 - In December 2025, my eye doctor tells me all is well.
 - My right kidney, injured by constant poisoning with anti-freeze and other toxic substances in my apartment over three years, remains weak but is healing well now.
 - I have suffered [incalculable personal financial losses that continue](personal/expenses.md), and there has been an even more extraordinary amount of financial gain from my suffering, and countless others, to the [porn-gangs](crimes/protagonists/domingo-et-al.md#domingo-lopez-cano) of Dénia.
+- I am currently homeless, with zero friends or family, and I am unable to work.
+- I do, however, have a lot of God.

 ### A friend on the inside